liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/00-intro.markdown

 A configurable application allows a user with appropriate permissions to change certain aspects of the application, within bounds set by the developer.
-Liferay's configuration framework simplifies the task by auto-generating a UI with no effort beyond defining the configuration options in a Java interface.
+Liferay's configuration framework simplifies the task by auto-generating a UI if you define the configuration options in a Java interface.
 This way, you don't have to create your own application configuration framework.

 Complete these three high level tasks to integrate your application with the configuration framework: